Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/README.md

 The events sent to the topic or domain will be stored into the subscription's endpoint, also known as ["Event Handler"](https://docs.microsoft.com/en-us/azure/event-grid/event-handlers).

-You may use the event handler's SDK to receive the events and then use the `EventGridDeserializer` of this SDK to deserialize the events, which are in JSON format.
+You may use the event handler's SDK to receive the events in Json String and then use the `EventGridEvent.fromString()` or `CloudEvent.fromString()` deserialize the events.
 The data part of the events can be in binary, String, or JSON data.

 ## Examples